So you recently moved to Malta, and now you want to open a bank account?

 Important: To qualify for the bonus, do the following within two months of opening your account: 1) Download and link the MeDirect app, 2) order a debit card (virtual or physical), and 3) use the card for at least five purchases totaling at least €300.
 Full T&Cs.

 * Required disclaimer: This is a joint marketing communication by Nomad Gate and MeDirect.
-MeDirect Bank (Malta) plc, company registration number C34125, is licensed to undertake the business of investment services under the Investment Services Act (Cap.
+MeDirect Bank (Malta) plc, company registration number C34125, is licensed by the MFSA to undertake the business of investment services under the Investment Services Act (Cap.
 370).

 The only requirements for opening the account is that you reside somewhere in the EU/EEA, the UK, or Switzerland.
 It is also the easiest account to open of all as it can be done completely online with none of the unnecessary hurdles imposed by other Maltese banks.
 (Bank reference letters, I’m looking at you!)